What Does ADHD Look Like in High-Functioning Women?

 Why ADHD Often Looks Different in Women

 Historically, ADHD research focused on hyperactive young boys.
 As a result, many girls and women were overlooked or misdiagnosed.
-Research suggests that ADHD in women is underrecognized and often presents with more internal symptoms such as inattention, emotional sensitivity, and mental restlessness rather than visible hyperactivity (National Institute of Mental Health; Quinn & Madhoo, 2014).
+Research suggests that ADHD in women is underrecognized and often presents with more internal symptoms, such as inattention, emotional sensitivity, and mental restlessness rather than visible hyperactivity (National Institute of Mental Health; Quinn & Madhoo, 2014).

 By adulthood, the external structure of school may be gone.
 Work, relationships, caregiving, and financial responsibilities require complex executive functioning.
 Without scaffolding, symptoms can become more visible.